Dfte/Easytube.py/README.md

 <img src="https://github.com/Dfte/Easytube.py/blob/master/images/1.png"></img>
 <img src="https://github.com/Dfte/Easytube.py/blob/master/images/2.png"></img>

+To convert the files from .mp4 to .mp3 the tool uses ffmpeg.

 Note that you can also create a .txt file in which you will put all your YouTube URL's :

 <img src="https://github.com/Dfte/Easytube.py/blob/master/images/3.png"></img>

-And then download them all in a row using -f "file that contains the links" :
+And then download them all using -f "file that contains the links" :

 <img src="https://github.com/Dfte/Easytube.py/blob/master/images/7.png"></img>
 <img src="https://github.com/Dfte/Easytube.py/blob/master/images/4.png"></img>